 PLS 346 Russian and Eastern European Politics (A).
 Explores the political institutions of the former Soviet Union and its neighbors, with an emphasis on challenges to democratic transition.
 3 Cr.

-PLS 348 Asian Politics (A).
+PLS 348 The Politics of East Asia (A).
 Prerequisite: PLS 112.
 Examines some of the important theoretical and historical questions and events challenging those who study Asian politics as the world enters a new millennium.
 China and Japan will be the two primary nations under examination although examples will be taken from all over Asia and the world.
 3 Cr.

 PLS 353 American Political Thought (A).
 Explores the founding roots of Federalism and Anti-Federalism via early puritan writings, the founding documents, Federalist and Anti-Federalist papers and the personal writings of several Founding Fathers.
 3 Cr.

 PLS 354 Politics and Literature (A).
 This course examines political themes through various means and literary genres.
 Ten works of history and fiction will be read, spanning from the ancient Greek world to the 21st century.
 3 Cr.

 PLS 357 Origins of Current Issues (A,I).
 Examines the philosophical origins underlying today's political ideologies and issues.
 The ideologies and issues examined will vary from semester to semester.
 3 Cr.